 Who would benefit from this recipe

 This recipe is ideal for those who don’t like the cold and feel more tired in winter as both Pumpkins and Chestnuts are sweet and warm and nourishing to the digestive system so you can create more Qi (energy) to get through the winter.
-They are both also high in Vitamin C which is a great boost to the immune system to avoid winter colds and flu.
+They are both also high in Vitamin C which is a great support to your immune system to avoid winter colds and flu.

 Garlic is a wonderful warming food that is great in winter as it is potentially a powerful antibiotic and studies show that it could protect against hip osteoarthritis.

 is a rich source of antioxidants and anti-inflammatory compounds, which are thought to help support your immune system and improve blood circulation.

 Chestnuts are a great winter nut.
 They are sweet and warm and not only support your digestion but also warm your kidneys.
 This is important as the kidneys don’t like to be cold especially in winter.
 In Chinese medicine the kidneys correspond with the Water element and the winter season so this is when they need the most tender loving care.

 Chestnuts are high in vitamin C and antioxidants which is good for supporting your immunity in autumn and winter.

 They are high in copper which is important to help your body absorb iron (to nourish your blood) and also crucial for bone growth and development (the kidneys rule the bones in Chinese medicine).

 They contain magnesium which is also very good for increasing bone mineral density and helping your body relax so you blood can flow more freely.
 In Chinese medicine pain is all about stagnation so increasing blood flow reduces pain.